conda/constructor/CONSTRUCT.md

 _required:_ no<br/>
 _type:_ string<br/>
 If the pkg installer is going to be signed with `signing_identity_name`, you can also prepare the bundle for notarization.
-This will use `codesign` to sign `conda.exe`.
+This will use Apple's `codesign` to sign `conda.exe`.
 For this, you need an "Application certificate" (different from the "Installer certificate" mentioned above).
-Common values for this option follow this format `Developer ID Application: Name of the owner (XXXXXX)`.
+Common values for this option follow the format `Developer ID Application: Name of the owner (XXXXXX)`.

 ## `attempt_hardlinks`